Dismantlability of weakly systolic complexes and applications: Introduction

-One of the characteristic features of systolic complexes, related with convexity of balls around convex sets, is the following $SD_n(\sigma_0)$ property introduced in \cite{Osajda}: {\it if a simplex $\sigma$ of a simplicial complex $\bf X$ is located in the sphere of radius $n+1$ centered at some simplex $\sigma^*$ of $\bf X$, then the set of all vertices $x$ such that $\sigma\cup\{ x\}$ is a simplex and $x$ has distance $n$ to $\sigma^*$ is a nonempty simplex $\sigma_0$ of $\bf X$.} Relaxing this condition, Osajda \cite{Osajda} called a simplicial complex $\bf X$ {\it weakly systolic} if the property $SD_n(\sigma^*)$ holds whenever $\sigma^*$ is a vertex (i.e., a 0-dimensional simplex) of $\bf X$.
-He further showed that this $SD_n$ property is equivalent with the $SD_n(\sigma^*)$ property in which $\sigma^*$ is a vertex and $\sigma$ is a vertex or an edge (i.e., an 1-dimensional simplex) of $\bf X$.
-Finally, it is showed in \cite{Osajda} that weakly systolic complexes can be characterized as simply connected simplicial complexes satisfying some local combinatorial conditions, cf. also Theorem A below.
+One of the characteristic features of systolic complexes, related to the convexity of balls around convex sets, is the following $SD_n(\sigma^*)$ property introduced in \cite{Osajda}: {\it if a simplex $\sigma$ of a simplicial complex $\bf X$ is located in the sphere of radius $n+1$ centered at some simplex $\sigma^*$ of $\bf X$, then the set of all vertices $x$ such that $\sigma\cup\{ x\}$ is a simplex and $x$ has distance $n$ to $\sigma^*$ is a nonempty simplex $\sigma_0$ of $\bf X$.} Relaxing this condition, Osajda \cite{Osajda} called a simplicial complex $\bf X$ {\it weakly systolic} if the property $SD_n(\sigma^*)$ holds whenever $\sigma^*$ is a vertex (i.e., a $0$--dimensional simplex) of $\bf X$.
+He further showed that this $SD_n$ property is equivalent with the $SD_n(\sigma^*)$ property in which $\sigma^*$ is a vertex and $\sigma$ is a vertex or an edge (i.e., an $1$--dimensional simplex) of $\bf X$.
+Finally it is showed in \cite{Osajda} that weakly systolic complexes can be characterized as simply connected simplicial complexes satisfying some local combinatorial conditions, cf.\ also Theorem A below.
 This is analogous to the cases of $CAT(0)$ cubical complexes and systolic complexes.
-In graph-theoretical terms, the 1-skeletons of weakly systolic complexes (which we call {\it weakly bridged graphs}) satisfy the so-called triangle and quadrangle conditions \cite{BaCh_weak}, i.e., like median and bridged graphs, the weakly bridged graphs are weakly modular graphs.
-As is shown in \cite{Osajda} and in this paper, the properties of weakly systolic complexes resemble very much properties of spaces of non-positive curvature.
+In graph-theoretical terms, the $1$--skeletons of weakly systolic complexes (which we call {\it weakly bridged graphs}) satisfy the so-called triangle and quadrangle conditions \cite{BaCh_weak}, i.e., like median and bridged graphs, the weakly bridged graphs are weakly modular graphs.
+From the results of \cite{Osajda} and of the present paper it follows that the properties of weakly systolic complexes resemble very much the properties of spaces of non-positive curvature.